neoarc/neoarc.github.io/_wiki/sfmb_stage_world.md

 # Contest Stages

-The stage list has a shortcut for showing contest stages.
-When a contest is in progress, an additional notice provides access to its stages.
+The `#` button filters the list to stages marked as contest entries.
+When a contest is in progress, a separate notification button opens its announcement, including the contest title, message, and author.

 Contest rules, schedules, and results are recorded in [[sfmb_stage_contests]]{Stage Contests}.